Degree Fields

 Employment

 After several years of experience, some psychologists -- usually those with doctoral degrees -- enter private practice or set up private research or consulting firms.
-About 34 percent of psychologists are self-employed, compared with only 8 percent of all professional workers.
+About 34 percent of psychologists are self-employed, mainly as private practitioners.

 In addition to the previously mentioned jobs, many psychologists hold faculty positions at colleges and universities and as high school psychology teachers.